 Why Am I Not Losing Weight?
-A List of Common Obstacles
+A List of Common Weight Loss Obstacles

 By: Julie Mancuso, JM Nutrition, B.A., R.H.N.

 For some people losing weight comes easy.
 These people eat what they want, whenever they want and in whatever quantities they want—and still, they don’t gain any weight.
-Well, these people should count themselves lucky because for the rest of us avoiding weight gain forms a part-time job.
+Well, these people should count themselves lucky because the rest of us face a number of weight loss obstacles.
+Essentially, avoiding weight gain becomes a part-time job.

 In addition to battling weight gain, many people have a difficult time dropping a few pounds when it appears that they are doing what they should be doing to lose weight: exercising, eating healthy foods and avoiding junk food.
-This inability to lose weight can be frustrating, leaving people discouraged and devoid of hope.
+This inability of losing weight can be frustrating, leaving people discouraged and devoid of hope.

 Losing weight, however, can be a complicated matter, especially for some people.
-Other factors have to be taken into serious consideration when trying to reach a weight loss goal.
-Just like in other aspects of life, to some certain things come easily, whereas others need to sweat a little more to achieve the same results.
+Other weight loss factors have to be taken into serious consideration when trying to reach a weight loss goal.
+Just like in other aspects of life, to some, certain things come easily, whereas others need to sweat a little more to achieve the same results.

-But if we take a closer look at weight loss, we can identify some common obstacles that can prevent it from being realized.
+But if we take a closer look at weight loss, we can identify some common weight loss obstacles that can get in the way.

-Wrong.
-Although exercise is no doubt crucial for overall health and well-being, and it surely plays an important role in the effort to maintain or lose weight, it, alone, is not enough.
-Of course, exceptions to this rule exist, but generally speaking, most people cannot simply rely on exercise and maintain the desired weight.
+Without a doubt, exercise is crucial for our overall health and well-being.
+And although it surely plays an important role in the effort to maintain or lose weight, exercise alone is not enough.
+Of course, exceptions to this rule exist, but generally speaking, most people cannot simply rely on exercise and maintain the desired weight as they get older.

-Despite the fact that exercise, particularly cardiovascular and weight workouts, is a catalyst for weight loss, proper, well-balanced, sustained nutrition is vastly more important and will see you through long-term.
+Despite the fact that exercise, particularly cardiovascular and strength training workouts, is a catalyst for weight loss, proper, well-balanced, sustained nutrition is vastly more important and will see you through in the long-term.

 Why is that?